 Answer: Yes, women fight and have to fight for everything.

 So when next you stop to wonder if that woman is aggressive for simply trying to be inclusive, ask yourself if there is anything women have, they did not fight for.

-Further establishing that on the basis of gender, women have always been seen as second-class citizens and consequently, human beings.
-As conversations surrounding equality of both sexes continues to pervade our online and offline discourse, we must not forget women like this: who moved motions without precedents, who fearlessly stood when others baulked and at all times remember: that though it may take time, though it may not happen in our lifetime, though it may be controversial, the talk on gender equality must not cease.
+Further establishing that based on gender, women have always been seen as second-class citizens and consequently, human beings.
+As conversations surrounding equality of both sexes continue to pervade our online and offline discourse, we must not forget women like this: who moved motions without precedents, who fearlessly stood when others baulked and at all times remember: that though it may take time, though it may not happen in our lifetime.
+Still, it may be controversial, the talk on gender equality must not cease.

 Reference: Gwyneth Bebb, Wikipedia